 As well as the main line parcels services, mail and parcels were loaded onto, and offloaded from, local passenger trains for Nottingham, Sleaford, Boston and Lincoln.

-At this time the Mail Room at Grantham station was situated at the south end of the Down platform.
+At this time a Mail Room at Grantham station was situated at the south end of the Down platform.

 Mail to and from the Grantham area was transhipped between the station and the main post office in the town using road transport.
 A supply of barrows was kept at the station for carrying mailbags between the GPO vans and the platforms.